Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression

-\begin{IEEEImpStatement} Capturing information as intervals, rather than numbers, provides a powerful means for handling uncertainty and inherent range in data.
+\begin{IEEEImpStatement} Capturing information as intervals provides a powerful means for handling uncertainty and inherent range in data.
 This paper focuses on a basic building block of statistics and AI: linear regression.
-In recent years, regression for intervals has become a topic of interest in AI, and has been applied to domains ranging from marketing to cyber-security.
-It allows direct modelling of relationships not only between variables per-se, but also concerning their associated uncertainty.
-For example, we can infer not only how a snack's nutritional benefits impact consumer purchase intention, but also how uncertainty about these benefits impacts purchase intention and its own associated uncertainty.
-Nonetheless, while there are considerable upsides to interval-valued regression and AI, substantial challenges remain.
-This paper reviews, analyses and extends state-of-the-art interval regression methods, presenting in-depth experimental results and introducing novel visualisations, to enhance model interpretability and provide context and data-specific recommendations for algorithm selection. \end{IEEEImpStatement}
+In recent years, regression for intervals has become a topic of interest in AI and has been applied to domains ranging from marketing to cyber-security.
+It allows direct modelling of relationships not only between variables per-se, but also their associated uncertainty.
+For example, we can infer not only how a snack's nutritional benefits impact consumer purchase intention, but also how uncertainty about these benefits impacts purchase intention and its associated uncertainty.
+Nonetheless, while there are considerable upsides to interval regression and AI, substantial challenges remain.
+This paper reviews and extends state-of-the-art interval regression methods, presents in-depth experimental results and introduces a novel visualization approach for interval regression---enhances interpretability and facilitates real-world insight.
+Finally, it provides recommendations for algorithm selection based on key properties of data sets, discusses next steps for interval-valued AI beyond linear regression, and is complemented by an open-source implementation of the algorithms discussed. \end{IEEEImpStatement}